-How do I cancel my producer license?
+• How do I cancel my producer license?

 Any licensed producer may contact the Insurance Department at any time to cancel his or her license.
 Cancellation of a license does not relieve a producer from any administrative action for violations of law that occurred while that person held a license.
-Any time a resident producer requests a "Letter of Clearance" to apply for a license in a new resident state, the current resident license is cancelled.
-Voluntary Surrender requests may be faxed (302-736-7906) or emailed (licensing@state.de.us) Please include name and license number.
+Any time a resident producer requests a "Letter of Clearance" to apply for a license in a new resident state, the current resident license will be cancelled after 30 days.
+Voluntary Surrender requests may be faxed (302-736-7906).
+Please include name, license number and signature.